mb0/xelf-old/DESIGN.md

 type references to itself or an ancestor.
 Type variables and alternatives are implicitly used in the type inference and resolution phase.

-The flag, enum and obj types are called schema types and are global references to a type definition with additional information.
-The flag type is a integer type used as bit set with associated constants.
+The bits, enum and obj types are called schema types and are global references to a type definition with additional information.
+The bits type is a integer type used as bit set with associated constants.
 The enum type is a string type with associated constants.
 A object is a record type with a known schema and possibly additional information attached to it.